parodos-dev/parodos-dev.github.io/content/blog/extracting-openapi-documents.md

 ## Best Practices and Warnings:
 **Document size:** Even though the Quarkus engine has a YAML input file size limit of 3MB, the `kn-workflow` CLI generates k8s resources (configmaps) for spec/schema files.
 K8s has a default size limit of ~1MB per resource, and by default they get applied to all as part of the helm charts created.
-Therefore, it is best practice to keep the reduced openAPI documents to under 1MB, until this practice is changed.
+Therefore, it is best practice to keep the extracted openAPI documents to under 1MB, until this practice is changed.

 <a name="appendix"></a>
 ### Appendix: